C-opt/idea_flux/README.md

 - Then this parent comment will select the most prosperous child node, then outputs it in a text file once again;
 - Then this process is repeated recursively until it reaches the leaf node.

-The text file should look like something like this
+The outputted text file should look like something like this

 ```
 Title:[D] What are your long term career goals ?
 10+ years